Unrecognizable Yet Identifiable: Image Distortion with Preserved Embeddings: Comparison to other research

 Our work, with an EER of 2.5\% on the \textit{MNIST} dataset and 4.8\% on the \textit{LFW} dataset, demonstrates a promising balance between security and usability.
 The \textit{MNIST} dataset, though less complex, serves as a foundational testbed, validating the core principles of our approach.
 The \textit{LFW} dataset, more representative of real-world scenarios, further affirms the robustness and applicability of our system in a practical context.

 In summary, our comparative analysis not only situates our Non-Distortive Cancelable Biometrics system within the current state of biometric security research but also highlights its potential as a competitive and innovative solution.
-By maintaining the integrity of original biometric data and leveraging advanced AI algorithms, our system emerges as a promising candidate for future biometric authentication applications, balancing the dual imperatives of security and user convenience.